 Many of Sherritt's businesses operate in currencies other than Canadian dollars and their products may be sold at prices other than prevailing spot prices at the time of sale.
 Sherritt is also sensitive to foreign exchange exposures when commitments are made to deliver products quoted in foreign currencies or when the contract currency is different from the product-pricing currency.
 The Moa Joint Venture derives the majority of its revenue from nickel and cobalt sales that are typically based on U.S. dollar reference prices over a defined period of time and collected in currencies other than U.S. dollars in accordance with sales terms that may vary by customer and sales contract.
 Similarly, Oil and Gas and Power derive substantially all of their revenues from sales denominated in currencies other than the Canadian dollar.
-Additionally, input commodities for the Moa Joint Venture, the Fort Site and other operating costs for the Moa Joint Venture, the Fort Site and price movements between the date of sale and final settlement may have a material adverse effect on the Corporation's business, results of operations and financial performance.
+Additionally, input commodities for the Moa Joint Venture, the Fort Site and other operating costs for the Moa Joint Venture, the Fort Site and the Corporation's other operations are denominated in U.S. dollars.
+Accordingly, fluctuations in Canadian dollar exchange rates and price movements between the date of sale and final settlement may have a material adverse effect on the Corporation's business, results of operations and financial performance.